Progressive & Sustainable farming lies at the heart of our work.

 Re-Hedging

-We are on a mission to re-plant the ancient hedges that once surrounded fields in Kinross-shire.
+We are replanting the ancient hedgerows that once surrounded Kinross-shire.

 Case Study